This information will help you care for your 2-piece disposable urostomy appliance.

-- Have a set of your ostomy equipment with you at all times in case your pouch leaks.
+- Have this kit with you at all times in case your pouch leaks.

-- Protect your ostomy equipment from direct sunlight or heat.
+- Protect your kit from direct sunlight or heat.

 Your travel decisions should not be based on the fact that you have a stoma.
-The following hints should help make your travel experience worry-free.
+Here are some tips to help you manage traveling with your appliance:

-- Take extra supplies in case you have trouble getting them where you are going.
+- Take extra supplies with you in case you have trouble getting them while you’re away.

 - Carry all your equipment with you.
-Do not check it on the plane or train.
+Don’t check it on the plane or train.
 There is always the chance you may become separated from your luggage.

 - Avoid driving a car for 4 to 6 weeks unless your doctor tells you otherwise.
 You may wear a seat belt loosely or place a small pillow over your stoma and under your seat belt.
 There is also the Freedom Belt® for ostomates.
 Check with your distributor or ask your nurse about the belt.

-- You can use a leg bag if you will be delayed getting to a toilet when the pouch is one-third of the way full.
+- You can use a leg bag if you think you may have trouble getting to a toilet to empty your bag.

-- If you’re traveling by airplane, you may obtain a travel card from the United Ostomy Associations of America.
-They can be reached online at www.ostomy.org or by calling 800-826-0826.
+- If you’re traveling by airplane, you may want to get a travel card from the United Ostomy Associations of America (UOAA) by visiting www.ostomy.org/uploaded/files/travel_card/Travel_Communication_Card.pdf.